inhere/kite/resource/mandocs/en/common/ln.md

 ## examples

-There are some examples for use `ls`
+There are some examples for use `ln`

 Create a symbolic link to a file or directory: